Azure/azure-linux-extensions/OmsAgent/extension-test/README.md

 ```

 #### Instantupgrade of images (This option will install the desired older version of extension first and then force upgrade to the latest version)

+Note: Must define a proper value for the `old_version` in parameters.json file else the program will encounter an undefined typeHandler error.

 ```bash
 $ python -u oms_extension_tests.py instantupgrade image1 image2 ...